Table of Contents:

 A template allows you to design the basic look and feel of your emails once, and then drop your unique content (like images, links, copywriting, and so on) into that same shell each time you want to send an email.
-It both saves time and makes your branding consistent, so that anyone who opens your emails regularly recognizes that they’re from you right away.
+It both saves time and makes your branding consistent, so that anyone who opens your emails or email blast regularly recognizes that they’re from you right away.

 Most (although not all) companies rely on email templates to make the process of designing their emails simple.
 So in this section, we’ll be walking you through a few email template examples to inspire you as you think about what you want your own emails to look like.